 The movie effectively ties up its plots and narrative while also instantly leaving you with the desire to rewatch it to catch the subtle clues Sophia Takal sprinkles in along the way.
 Rewatching this is a masterclass in how a great director can enhance a script with visual clues.

 - The whole movie focuses on four women, and features eight total characters who are all women

-- The use of mirrors in the movie is exquisite and college-age A Huffle of Horror would have been writing the bejesus out of that analysis.
+- The use of mirrors in the movie is exquisite and the college version of me would have been writing the bejesus out of that analysis.
 On par with The Invitation which makes me wonder about how beauty standards on women influence female directors to use mirrors to enhance movie themes (not that male directors don’t use them too; the use of mirrors just really stood out to me in these particular films)